 - Ensuring crisis management in case of cyber incidents in cooperation with the government's Coordination and Crisis Centre;

 - Preparing, disseminating and supervising the implementation of standards, guidelines and security standards for the various information systems of the governments and public institutions;

-- Coordinating the security evaluation and certification information and communication systems;
+- Coordinating the evaluation and certification process for the security of information and communication systems;

 - Informing and raising awareness among users on information and communication systems.